flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 image("os_levels.png", "(ref:osdiagcaption)", class = "centered-container")
 ```

-The most notable difference between the security model of the Xbox 360 and the Playstation 3, is that the former runs both the Kernel and user-space programs **under the same privilege mode** (the second level) `r cite("cpu-steil")`.
+The most notable difference between the security model of the Xbox 360 and the PlayStation 3, is that the former runs both the Kernel and user-space programs **under the same privilege mode** (the second level) `r cite("cpu-steil")`.
 So, all critical tasks rest within Hypervisor, which enjoys extra acceleration from the hardware side (I'll explain more about it in the 'Anti-piracy' section).

 ### Architecture